 In 2015, Moderna began human testing of an mRNA vaccine.

-In January 2020, Chinese vaccine developers and the Chinese Center for Disease Control and Prevention began their efforts on short timelines.
+In January 2020, Chinese vaccine developers and the Chinese Center for Disease Control and Prevention began their efforts, and by March they were pursuing numerous candidates on short timelines.

-In February 2020, the World Health Organization (WHO) estimated that a vaccine against SARS-CoV-2 would not be available for at least 18 months, highlighting the initial expectations for vaccine development timelines.
+In February 2020, the World Health Organization (WHO) estimated that a vaccine against SARS-CoV-2 would not be available for at least 18 months.

-On February 4, 2020, liability shields took effect in the US when the Secretary of Health and Human Services published a notice of declaration under the Public Readiness and Emergency Preparedness Act (PREP Act) for medical countermeasures against COVID‑19.
+On February 4, 2020, US Secretary of Health and Human Services, Alex Azar, published a notice of declaration under the Public Readiness and Emergency Preparedness Act (PREP Act) for medical countermeasures against COVID‑19, which precluded liability claims alleging negligence by a manufacturer in creating a vaccine.

-As of March 2020, there was one (DNA-based) MERS vaccine that completed Phase I clinical trials in humans, and three others in progress.
+As of March 2020, there was one (DNA-based) MERS vaccine that completed Phase I clinical trials in humans, and three others in progress, all being viral-vectored vaccines: two adenoviral-vectored (ChAdOx1-MERS, BVRS-GamVac) and one MVA-vectored (MVA-MERS-S).

 In April 2020, the Access to COVID‑19 Tools Accelerator, a G20 and World Health Organization (WHO) initiative, was announced to enable partners to share resources and knowledge.

-In April 2020, the UK agreed to work with 20 other countries and global organizations to find a vaccine and share the results, ensuring UK citizens would not receive preferential access to taxpayer-funded vaccines.
-Some companies planned tiered pricing for profitability.
+In April 2020, the UK agreed to collaborate with 20 other countries and global organizations to develop a COVID-19 vaccine, with a commitment to share the results.
+UK citizens would not receive preferential access to any new COVID‑19 vaccines developed by taxpayer-funded UK universities.

-In April 2020, the United Kingdom government formed a COVID‑19 vaccine task force to stimulate local efforts for accelerated development of a vaccine through collaborations.
+In April 2020, the United Kingdom government formed a COVID‑19 vaccine task force to stimulate local efforts for accelerated development of a vaccine through collaborations between industries, universities, and government agencies.

 In May 2020, the US government announced funding for a fast-track program called Operation Warp Speed to support American COVID‑19 vaccine development.

-By June 2020, tens of billions of dollars were invested by corporations, governments, international health organizations, and university research groups to develop dozens of vaccine candidates.
+By June 2020, corporations, governments, international health organizations, and university research groups invested tens of billions of dollars to develop numerous vaccine candidates and prepare for global vaccination programs against COVID-19 infection.

-On 24 June 2020, China approved the CanSino vaccine for limited use in the military along with two inactivated virus vaccines for emergency use in high-risk occupations.
+On 24 June 2020, China approved the CanSino vaccine for limited use in the military and also approved two inactivated virus vaccines for emergency use in high-risk occupations.

-In August 2020, Russia announced the approval of its Sputnik V vaccine for emergency use, although distribution remained limited outside of phase 3 trials in the following month.
+On 11 August 2020, Russia announced the approval of its Sputnik V vaccine for emergency use, although its distribution remained limited outside of the Phase 3 trial for a month.

 As of September 2020, eleven of the vaccine candidates in clinical development use adjuvants to enhance immunogenicity.

-In October 2020, a waiver was proposed to the TRIPS agreement related to intellectual property rights for COVID-19 vaccines, gaining support from most countries but facing delays due to opposition from the EU, the UK, Norway, and Switzerland.
+The TRIPS waiver, which intended to temporarily waive intellectual property protections for COVID-19 vaccines, was first proposed in October 2020, gaining support from most countries but facing delays due to opposition from the EU, the UK, Norway, and Switzerland.

-As of 15 November 2020, high-income nations, representing only 14% of the global population, had contracted to buy 51% of all pre-sold COVID‑19 vaccine doses, with some buying more than necessary for their entire populations.
+As of 15 November 2020, high-income nations, representing only 14% of the global population, had contracted to buy 51% of all pre-sold doses of COVID‑19 vaccines.

-In November 2020, the Pfizer–BioNTech partnership submitted an Emergency Use Authorization (EUA) request to the U.S. Food and Drug Administration (FDA) for their mRNA vaccine BNT162b2.
+On 20 November 2020, the Pfizer–BioNTech partnership submitted an Emergency Use Authorization (EUA) request to the U.S. Food and Drug Administration (FDA) for the mRNA vaccine BNT162b2.

-By December 2020, more than 10 billion COVID-19 vaccine doses had been preordered by countries, with about half purchased by high-income countries.
+By December 2020, more than 10 billion COVID-19 vaccine doses had been preordered by countries, with about half of the doses purchased by high-income countries comprising 14% of the world's population.

 In December 2020, 1,893,360 first doses of Pfizer–BioNTech COVID‑19 vaccine administration resulted in 175 cases of severe allergic reactions, of which 21 were anaphylaxis.

-In December 2020, the UK government granted Pfizer legal indemnity for its COVID‑19 vaccine.
+In December 2020, the UK government granted Pfizer legal indemnity for its COVID‑19 vaccine, providing legal protection against potential liabilities.

 In 2020, the first COVID‑19 vaccines were developed and made available to the public through emergency authorizations and conditional approvals.